zkrising/Tachi/docs/docs/contributing/setup.md

 	# the docker team maintain a fairly long, complex script that actually installs it on
 	# your system.

 	# The following commands should install docker.
-Repace <focal> with your version of ubuntu.
+Replace <focal> with your version of ubuntu.
 	sudo apt update
 	sudo apt install apt-transport-https ca-certificates curl software-properties-common curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -